lmaurits/BEASTling/docs/data.md

 ## BEASTling format

+In this format, each line of the CSV file contains all of the data for a single languge.

-The first line of the CSV file must be a header line giving the column names, and one of the column names must be "iso".
-That column must contain valid ISO codes for the languages in your analysis.
-The other columns should correspond to your features of interest.
-At the moment, feature values must be integers beginning from 1, but this restriction will soon be lifted.
+The first line of the file must be a header, giving the column names for the rest of the file.
+The column which contains each language's unique identifier *must* be one of:
+* "iso"
+* "glotto"
+* "glottocode"
+* "lang"
+* "language"
+* "language_id"
+Languages can be identified by arbitrary strings, provided each language has a unique identifier, *however* certain features of BEASTling will not function unless your language identifiers are either:
+* three character ISO 639 codes
+* Glottocodes as assigned by the [Glottolog project](http://glottolog.org/glottolog/glottologinformation) All columns other than the language identifier column correspond to independent language features.
+The names and values of features can both be arbitrary strings, so long as each feature has a unique name.
 Question marks ("?") can be used to indicate missing data.

 ## CLDF format

-BEASTling relies on data being provided in CSV format.
-If your data is not already in CSV or some format which can be easily programmatically transformed into CSV, you're doing something wrong.
-The expected CSV format is one in which every row corresponds to one language, every column to one feature, and languages are represented using three letter [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (the header for the language column must be "iso").
-The insistence on using ISO codes allows BEASTling to have some situational awareness of the data it is working with.
-E.g., the example config above includes the line:

-	families = Indo-European, Uralic

-This means that even if the provided data file "my_data.csv" contains data for all the languages on Earth, BEASTling will pick out only the languages which belong to the Indo-European or Uralic language families (as determined by [Glottolog](http://glottolog.org/)).
-Because of the line:

-	monophyletic = True

-BEASTling will automatically apply monophyly constraints derived from Glottolog's family classifications, i.e. the resulting BEAST analysis will enforce that e.g. all Germanic languages belong in a single clade.
+BEASTling also supports the [Cross-Linguistic Data Format](https://github.com/glottobank/cldf) standard.
+In this format, each line of the CSV file contains a single data point for a single language.

+The first line of the file must be a header, giving the column names for the rest of the file.
+The three column names must be "Language_ID", "Feature_ID" and "Value" (these column names are how BEASTling recognises a file as a CLDF file, so if you change them the file will be parsed as a BEASTling format file).
+As before, Language_IDs can be arbitrary strings, but must be ISO codes or Glottocodes if you want to use all features of BEASTling.
+Feature_IDs and Values can be arbitrary strings, and "?" can be used to indicate missing data.